This post may contain affiliate links. See my disclosure policy.

 Why I love this recipe

 - Perfect for lemon lovers.
-You get some lemon in the cake batter but also in the frosting.
+You get some lemon in the cake batter, but also in the frosting.

 - Quick and easy.
 From prep to plate, this cake takes less than 30 minutes to make.
 The hard part is waiting to add the frosting.

-Ingredients needed
+Key Ingredients

 - Sugar.
 I used regular white sugar.
 You can use brown sugar if you’d like, but it will make the cake darker and give it a more robust caramelized flavor.